msp729/fibo/README.md

 observe that S² = S + I, so all powers of S can be written as linear combinations of S and I.

 multiply them with less computation and less storage.

+also note that the powers of S always are stored (in this encoding) as adjacent fibonacci numbers, so this is really just a way to take the n'th pair of fibonacci numbers and procure the 2n'th.